 File Storage and Sync Services Data Security

-This is part one of a three-part series giving insight into observations from our 24/7 security operations center.
+This article gives insight into observations from our managed security services operated out of our 24/7 security operations center.

 As technology moves forward to create capabilities and increase convenience, the focus on security can be lacking, or in some cases completely missing or ignored.
 In Sword & Shield Enterprise Security’s Managed Security Services operations, we often find this is true of our clients when dealing with file sync services such as Dropbox or Google Drive.